Heart failure with preserved ejection fraction: Angiotensin converting enzyme (ACE) inhibitors

 Likewise, treatment with angiotensin converting enzyme inhibitors, such as enalapril, ramipril, and many others, may be of benefit due to their effect on preventing ventricular remodeling but under control to avoid hypotension.

 ACE inhibitors do not appear to improve morbidity or mortality associated with HFpEF alone.
 However, they are important in the management of hypertension, a significant player in the pathophysiology of HFpEF.

 Angiotensin II receptor blockers (ARBs)

 ARB treatment results in an improvement in diastolic dysfunction and hypertension that is comparable to other anti-hypertensive medication.

-Calcium channel blockers

-There is some evidence that calcium channel blockers may be of benefit in reducing ventricular stiffness.
-In some cases, (verapamil has the benefit lowering the heart rate).

 Diuretics

 Diuretics can be useful if significant congestion develops, but patients must be monitored because they frequently develop low blood pressure.

 SGLT2 Inhibitors

 In patients with HFpEF, SGLT2 inhibitors carry a class 2a recommendation according to the 2022 ACC/AHA/HFSA Guideline for the Management of Heart Failure as a potentially beneficial treatment for reducing HF hospitalizations and CV mortality.